30 June 2024

 Foreign runners

-22 foreigners have won the GPSC, all since the end of the First World War, although.
+However, 24 foreigners have won the GPSC, all since the end of the First World War.
 Mushroom only lost by a neck to Ossian in 1911.
-The first foreign victory came in 1921 when Pomme de Terre (English – despite the name) triumphed, followed by the Belgian entry, Prince Rose, in 1932.
-The third foreign win came in 1968 when a record 20 horses went to post and Queen Elizabeth’s horse Hopeful Venture, a 4 year-old trained at Newmarket by Noël Murless was first past the post – beating Minamoto by a neck, while the favourite Vaguely Noble (7/10) left it too late, finishing 2 lengths back in third.
+The first foreign victory came in 1921 when Pomme de Terre (English – despite the name) triumphed, followed by the Belgian entry Prince Rose in 1932.
+The third foreign win came in 1968 when a record 20 horses went to post.
+Queen Elizabeth’s horse Hopeful Venture, a 4-year-old trained at Newmarket by Noël Murless, was first past the post – beating Minamoto by a neck.
+At the same time, the favourite Vaguely Noble (7/10) left it too late, finishing 2 lengths back in third.
 Another English horse, Rheingold, won in 1972 and 1973, when he also won the Prix de l'Arc de Triomphe.
-Three more back-to-back British wins came in 1982, 1983 and 1984: brothers Glint of Gold (82) and Diamond Shoal (83) both wearing Paul Mellon’s colours (as did their champion sire Mill Reef) and Teenoso in 84, ridden by Lester Piggott, who steered his mount home by a neck.
-The ninth foreign win came in 1986 in the shape of German champion, Acatenango, ridden by top American jockey Steve Cauthen, who was riding in Europe at the time.
-The Duchess of Norfolk’s horses won in 1987 and 1989 when brothers Moon Madness and then Sheriff's Star triumphed.
-User Friendly, trained at Newmarket by Clive Britain became the 12th foreign winner in 1993, after finishing second in the Arc the year before behind Subotica.
-The thirteenth foreign winner was the 4-year-old Japanese entry, El Condor Pasa who edged out the German horse Tiger Hill in 1999.
-El Condor Pasa would go on to finish second in the Prix de l'Arc de Triomphe behind Montjeu.
+Three more back-to-back British wins came in 1982, 1983 and 1984: brothers Glint of Gold (82) and Diamond Shoal (83), both wearing Paul Mellon’s colours (as did their champion sire Mill Reef) and Teenoso in 84, ridden by Lester Piggott, who steered his mount home by a neck.
+The ninth foreign win came in 1986 in the shape of German champion Acatenango, ridden by top American jockey Steve Cauthen, who was riding in Europe then.
+The Duchess of Norfolk’s horses won in 1987 and 1989 when brothers Moon Madness and Sheriff's Star triumphed.
+User Friendly, trained at Newmarket by Clive Brittain, became the 12th foreign winner in 1993 after finishing second in the Arc the year before behind Subotica.
+The thirteenth foreign winner was the 4-year-old Japanese entry, El Condor Pasa, who edged out the German horse Tiger Hill in 1999.
+El Condor Pasa would finish second in the Prix de l'Arc de Triomphe behind Montjeu.
 The eight most recent foreign victories are those secured in 2004 by the English Gamut, trained by Sir Michael Stoute and ridden by Kieren Fallon; another English horse, Alkaased, in 2005, trained by Luca Cumani and ridden by another star jockey, Lanfranco Dettori.
-In 2007 the laurels were taken by another Sir Michael Stoute charge, Mountain High, again ridden by Kieren Fallon; in 2008 by Youmzain, trained by Mick Channon and ridden by Richard Hughes; in 2009 by yet another Sir Michael Stoute horse, Spanish Moon, ridden by Ryan-L. Moore; in 2013 by German-trained 4-year-old Novellist (a prelude to his late-July victory at Ascot in King George VI and Queen Elizabeth Stakes), again ridden by Ryan-L. Moore.
-In 2014, Lady Cecil saddled Noble Mission and in 2019, the English mare Coronet won for trainer John Gosden.
+In 2007, the laurels were taken by another Sir Michael Stoute charge, Mountain High, again ridden by Kieren Fallon; in 2008, by Youmzain, trained by Mick Channon and ridden by Richard Hughes; in 2009, by yet another Sir Michael Stoute horse, Spanish Moon, ridden by Ryan-L. Moore; in 2013 by German-trained 4-year-old Novellist (a prelude to his late-July victory at Ascot in King George VI and Queen Elizabeth Stakes), again ridden by Ryan-L. Moore.
+In 2014, Lady Cecil saddled Noble Mission, and in 2019, the English mare Coronet won for trainer John Gosden.
 Broome followed for Ireland in 2021 and Alpinista in 2022 for Newmarket in Britain, namely Sir Mark Prescott.
 Knights do well in this race!

 Sires